18 April 2024

 Yesterday's is worth writing about because the guest of honour was Justin Turner KC.
 He spoke to us about Mrs Justice Joanna Smith's decision in Getty Images (US) Inc and others v Stability AI Ltd [2023] EWHC 3090 (Ch) (1 Dec 2023) and the Supreme Court's judgment in Thaler v Comptroller General of Patents, Designs and Trade Marks [2023] UKSC 49 (20 Dec 2023).
 I have a particular interest in those cases having mentioned both of them in my first newsletter.
 I wrote about Mrs Justice Joanna Smith's decision in Copyright and Artificial Intelligence - Getty Images (US) Inc and others v Stability AI Ltd in NIPC Law on 12 Dec 2023 and the Supreme Court's in The Supreme Court's Judgment in DABUS on 26 Dec 2023 in NIPC Law.

-Justin focused on Getty and he produced a number of slides and handouts for the audience, He began his talk by introducing us to Duncker's problem which Wikipedia describes as "a cognitive performance test, measuring the influence of functional fixedness on a participant's problem solving capabilities."
-The objective is to fix and light a candle on a corkboard in a way so the candle wax won't drip onto the table below.
+Justin focused on Getty and he produced a number of slides and handouts for the audience, He began his talk by introducing us to Duncker's problem which Wikipedia describes as "a cognitive performance test, measuring the influence of functional fixedness on a participant's problem-solving capabilities."
+The objective is to fix and light a candle on a corkboard in a way that the candle wax won't drip onto the table below.
 Each person who takes part is issued with a board, a candle, a box of drawing pins and some matches.

 He also screened an extract from a scientific paper but left it to us to guess its connection with Dubcker's problem, the concept of artificial intelligence and Mrs Justice Joanna Smith's decision not to strike out Getty's case against Stability AI.